openfinanceio/smart-securities-standard/README.md

 - **Stage II.**  Make calls to `CapTables.transfer` to configure the initial distribution of your security.
-- **Stage III.** Deploy `SimplifiedLogic` to address `logicAddress`, then deploy `TokenFront` with construction parameter `logiAddress`.
+- **Stage III.** Deploy `SimplifiedLogic` to address `logicAddress`, then deploy `TokenFront` with construction parameter `logicAddress`.
 Call `setFront` on `SimplifiedLogic` with the address of the `TokenFront` to authorize it to call in.
 - **Stage IV.** Make some provision to detect and resolve transfer requests.